Los Cabos in July 2026: Heat, Deals & No Sargassum

 |---|---|

-| Is July a good time to visit Los Cabos? | Yes, if you want a summer beach trip and can handle real heat. |
+| Is July a good time to visit Los Cabos? | Yes, if you want a beach-and-pool trip and can handle real heat. |

-| Biggest downside | Hot afternoons, stronger sun, and more storm-season awareness than June. |
+| Biggest downside | Hot afternoons, strong sun, and storm-season awareness. |

-| Biggest upside | No sargassum, warm swimmable water, and softer hotel prices than winter. |
+| Biggest upside | No sargassum, warm water, and softer resort prices than winter. |

 | Whale season | Over. |